samirapakravan/OPERA/README.md

-This library is under construction.
+This library is under construction at this time.
+OPERA is based on PETSc framework.